 “NO SOUP FOR YOU!”

-Neither Indiana nor the Midwest has a monopoly on Greek restaurants.
+Chicagoland doesn’t have a monopoly on Greek restaurants.
 Once upon a time, it meant a restaurant that specialized in—you guessed it—Greek dishes.
 As these restaurant owners prospered and expanded, they began adding traditional “American” foods to the menu.
 Today, for less than $20, diners can enjoy a multiple-course meal, starting with a basket of fluff dinner rolls and ending with a dish of spumoni ice cream.

 But the Greek restaurants across Chicagoland, including those of Northwest Indiana, almost always include lemon rice soup in this five-course feast, often as a house specialty.
 Jedi’s Garden Family Restaurant in Griffith, Indiana, keeps their lemon rice soup recipe as secret as the Coca-Cola formula.
 This isn’t a gimmick, since the restaurant goes through over 20 gallons of the Greek soup a day.